FerriLaura/market_pulse_project/README.md

 All plots are automatically saved as PNG files in the outputs/ folder.

 By combining automated data collection, statistical computation and visualization, the project provieds a complete picture of hoe different sectors perform and interact over time.

+## Conclusions
+the analysis compared three major U.S. stock market sectors: Technology, Energy and healthcare, over the past year, using three representatives companies from each.

+### Analysis of the sector performance

+The **Technology** sector (represented by Apple, Microsoft and NVIDIA) showed the highest mean annual return among the three sectors.
+This confirms that technology stocks have been the main drivers of market growth in recent years, propelled by innovation in AI, software, and semiconductures.
+However, such strong returns come with higher exposure to investor sentiment and macroeconomic changes, which can amplify price movements.

+The **Energy sector** (Exxon Mobil, Chevron, and ConocoPhillips) showed moderate but consistent returns.
+Its performance is closely tied to global oil demand, production levels, and geopolitical factors.
+During periods of high commodity prices, energy stocks tend to outperform the broader market, but they can also experience sharp downturns when oil prices fall.

+The **Healthcare sector** (Johnson & Johnson, Pfizer, and AbbVie) recorded the lowest average return, though still positive.
+This is coherent with the sector’s historical behavior: healthcare companies offer stable growth due to steady demand for medical products and pharmaceuticals, but they do not experience explosive gains like technology firms.
+Their defensive nature makes them a refuge during market uncertainty or downturns.

+### Risk analysis - volatility and variance

+The results showed clear differences between sectors:
+- Technology had the highest volatility, confirming that each stocks carry greater risk.
+Their prices are influenced by innovation cycles, earnings surprises, and investor speculation.
+- Energy exhibited medium-to-high volatility, largely driven by external macroeconomic and geopolitical factors (e.g., oil prices, OPEC decisions, global conflicts).
+- Healthcare had the lowest volatility, demonstrating strong price stability and resilience even in volatile market environments.

+In financial terms, high volatility means greater uncertainty — while it can lead to higher returns, it also implies higher potential losses.
+Thus, investors seeking growth might favor Technology, while those prioritizing stability would lean toward Healthcare.

+### Correlation Analysis - sector interdependence

+The correlation heatmap provided key insights into how sectors move relative to one another:
+- Technology and Healthcare exhibited a low correlation, meaning their price movements are largely independent.
+This makes them complementary in a diversified portfolio.
+- Technology and Energy showed a moderate positive correlation, suggesting that both sectors may respond similarly to broad market trends such as global economic expansion or contraction.
+- Energy and Healthcare displayed the weakest correlation, confirming their distinct economic drivers — one driven by commodities, the other by demographic and healthcare needs.

+These results support the principle of sector diversification: combining uncorrelated sectors helps reduce portfolio risk without sacrificing overall return potential.
+This confirms a classic trade-off in finance: higher expected return usually comes with higher risk.
+By mixing these three sectors, an investor can achieve a balanced portfolio that captures growth opportunities while maintaining stability.

+While this analysis provides valuable insights, several limitations exist:
+- Only one year of data was used: extending the period would make results more robust;
+- The sectors were represented by three eqaully weighted companies: weighting them by market capitalization could better reflect real-world portfolios;
+- The analysis was based on daily data; using rolling windows (e.g. 30-day or 90-day volatility) could reveal how risk evolves over time;
+- Future work could incorporate risk-adjusted performance metrics like Sharpe ratio, or explore sector ETFs instead of individual stocks for broader coverage.

+## Interpretation of the plots????